onlyhavecans/squirrels.wtf/content/ramblings/a_word_on_depression_and_anxiety.md

 You may not have all these things, but I really hope if you have a cascade of voices telling you how horrible you are and how every choice you have made is a bad one you can still reach out and listen to a real voice who can tell you how special and valid you _really_ are.

+Because you are valid, and awesome.
+I can promise you that you do deserve to be happy.
+While it won't always be easy you can be happy too.

 If you don’t feel you have anyone, ping me; let’s talk.
 I can’t promise I’ll always be the person you need to talk to but maybe I can at least help.